 - Finance manager

 - Payroll officer

 Further information about each of these legal accounts positions is available below.

-We recruit legal accounts based roles in boutique, mid-tier and top-tier law firms, as well as government and in-house corporations in Melbourne and throughout Australia.
+We recruit legal accounts based roles in boutique, mid-tier and top-tier law firms, as well as government and in-house corporations in Melbourne, Sydney and throughout Australia.
 If you’re an accounts professional looking for a new challenge in your next career move, or just after a change, a great way to start is to check out our vacancies and all current available roles.